 Why is there a cost for recycling?

-Project Get Reel™ / Red Propeller Inc. provides an environmental friendly alternative to disposing the VHS tapes into the landfill.
+Project Get Reel™ / Red Propeller Inc. provides an environmental friendly alternative to disposing the VHS tapes and car seats into the landfill.
 Many components of which are made of recyclable materials.
 This is a service for all to be a part of our environmental solution.